nelsonfigueroa/mac-address-spoofer/README.md

 - Toshiba
 - Acer

-The manufacturer should be specified in lowercase as shown in the examples.
+The manufacturer names are spelled exactly as above, just in lowercase.
+Refer to the examples below.

 ## Examples